Waveful/.github/profile/README.md

 ### Our codebase

 - 📱 Our [mobile app](https://waveful.app/download) is currently developed with Flutter
-- 🖥 Our [website](https://waveful.app) is currently developed with Flutter
+- 🖥 Our [website](https://waveful.app) is mainly developed with Flutter
 - 🔚 Our backend is mainly developed with Node.js
 - 🛠 Our tools are mainly developed with Python